-The US Navy is retraining its mine-hunting dolphins to help save an elusive, endangered species
+The US navy is retraining its mine-hunting dolphins to help save an elusive, endangered species

 Everything is fair in war, even deploying dolphins.
-Since the 1960s, the US Navy has run a marine-mammal program that trains dolphins and sea lions to achieve feats that even the best machines can’t: sniffing out mines, navigating when lost in the open sea, and acting as security guards for strategic assets.
+Since the 1960s, the US navy has run a marine-mammal program that trains dolphins and sea lions to achieve feats that even the best machines can’t: sniffing out mines, navigating when lost in the open sea, and acting as security guards for strategic assets.

 For their newest mission, these genius dolphins are likely to feel a little more at home.
-An international committee of experts set up to save the elusive and critically endangered vaquita porpoise, which lives in the Gulf of California, has partnered with the US Navy’s dolphin program.
+An international committee of experts set up to save the elusive and critically endangered vaquita porpoise, which lives in the Gulf of California, has partnered with the US navy’s dolphin program.
 The task for the dolphins is to locate the last remaining vaquitas using their natural sonar, which involves producing certain sounds and identifying objects by the reflected sound waves.
-Once dolphins find a porpoise, the Navy told the Associated Press (AP), they will show its location “by surfacing and returning to the boat from which they were launched.”
+Once dolphins find a porpoise, the US navy told the Associated Press (AP), they will show its location “by surfacing and returning to the boat from which they were launched.”

 There may be fewer than three dozen vaquitas left in the wild, and their population has been declining at 40% per year because of illegal fishing.
 The fisherman aren’t after the porpoise itself, but unfortunately vaquitas share the waters with the highly prized totoaba fish.
 The totoaba bladder—a delicacy in China—can fetch as much as $100,000 per kilogram, and vaquitas are being driven to extinction as a by-catch in totoaba fish nets.